AnyChart/docs.anychart.com/Working_with_Data/Using_Data_Tree_Model.md

 ### Read

 Data tree item may have an unlimited number of data fields thus it requires methods for reading data from any field and item search through field value.
 The {api:anychart.data.Tree.DataItem#get}get(){api} method gets a value of a specified field of an item.
-The sample below demonstrates data grid with custom columns.
-Each column reads data from custom fields of data grid ("year 2004", "year 2005").
+The sample below demonstrates a data grid with custom columns.
+Each column reads data from custom fields of the data grid (`"year 2004"`, `"year 2005"`).
 The code below shows how to use this method.

 ```
 // get the value in a field "year2004" of an item